oss-tsukuba/gfarm-s3-minio-web/README.md

 ## for developers

+- create Gfarm docker/dev environment
+- and see `config.env-docker_dev`
-create Gfarm docker/dev environment, and see .env-docker_dev, and merge the file into .env, and create symlink from gfarm/docker/dev/mnt/COPY_DIR to /work/gfarm-dev
+- and merge the file into `config.env`
+- and run `ln -s <path to gfarm/docker/dev/mnt/COPY_DIR> /work/gfarm-dev`